mstussi/stem_brazil/README.md

 <sub> * Note: INEP changed the codes and course names from 2018 to match an international standard.
 Because of that, we did not provide codes for non-STEM degrees in this table, in which dummy <code>stem</code> would equal 0.
 We have made the classifications compatible for STEM degrees to avoid breaking the series between 2017 and 2018.
+For further details check the report 'STEM Classification for Brazilian Higher Education'.
  </sup>